A NEW SHOP BUILDING FOR ALL CANNINGS?

 The ambition

-In spite of the problems with the temporary building, the shop’s trading position has is getting stronger and stronger.
+In spite of the problems with the temporary building, the shop’s trading position has been getting stronger and stronger.
 The trading account posts a modest surplus each year.

 This will require three essential building blocks.